The Ultimate Tenant Moving Out Checklist

 Utilities

-While on the subject of contacting people, it’s also important to let your utility service providers know that you’re moving.
+Next on our ultimate tenant moving out checklist is dealing with utilities.
+It’s important to let your utility service providers know that you’re moving.
 However, make sure they don’t disconnect your services until after you leave.
 The last thing you want is to be left without heating, electricity or internet.

 Make sure you contact the utility suppliers before you leave.